Which Workouts Trigger Achilles Tendon Pain?

 - Pain in the back of ankle above heel

-When it comes to your tight tendons, we always advise seeking early intervention.
+Recently, pole vaulter Sandi Morris pushed through an Achilles tendon injury, going on to win the USATF Indoor Championships.
+But we don’t recommend doing so.
+Because, when it comes to your tight tendons, we always advise seeking early intervention.
 Left untreated, your weakened Achilles tendon could suddenly rupture, leaving you with a serious injury and limited mobility.

-How we treat your achilles tendon pain or heel pain will depend on its underlying cause.
+How we treat your Achilles tendon pain or heel pain will depend on its underlying cause.
 In our Spring and Tomball, TX podiatric practices, our experienced foot and ankle specialists employ ultrasound and sensory testing to discover the root cause of your pain.

 Some common culprits include bursitis, a painful condition common among runners, athletes and anyone who spends a lot of time on their feet.
 This condition affects the bursae (fluid-filled sacs) around your joints, leaving you feeling stiff or achy, causing pain as you move or when you press on the area, and possible making the area behind your ankle, at your heel, looking red or swollen.

 Your treatment options will depend on the severity of your condition.
 In the early stages, we can usually help you find relief with rest, anti-inflammatory medications, stretching, and moist heat.
 Later, some patients will find relief by icing the affected area.
 Additionally, we can prescribe physical rehabilitation, which will likely include exercises to strengthen your calf muscles.
 (Our in-house athletic trainer can help.)
 And laser treatments to help alleviate your pain could help you get back to your active routine as soon as possible.